 Information security is also part of Ardoq’s wider business continuity strategy.
 The Ardoq Cloud Platform is hosted across several cloud infrastructure availability zones.
 All customer data is backed up and stored in encrypted form at a separate cloud infrastructure provider.
 Production environments are instrumented using Infrastructure-as-Code technologies such as Terraform and Ansible, allowing for rapid re-deployment.
 Disaster response drills are conducted at least twice a year.

-Ardoq’s Cloud Platform has undergone a SOC 2 (Type I) audit.
-The audit was based on the Auditing Standards Board of the American Institute of Certified Public Accountants' current Trust Services Criteria (AICPA TSC 2017).
-The purpose of the report is to evaluate an organization’s policies and processes relevant to security, processing integrity, availability, confidentiality, and privacy.
+Ardoq undergoes annual SOC 2 (Type II) audits.
+The annual audit is based on the Auditing Standards Board of the American Institute of Certified Public Accountants' current Trust Services Criteria (AICPA TSC 2017).
+The audit report provides a third-party attestation of the organization’s policies and processes relevant to security.

 Customers and potential customers can download the full audit, and corresponding architecture and policy summaries, by contacting their Ardoq Account Executive or Customer Service Manager.